 If you love pattern go for it.
+Work those fashion trends.
 Just be sure it reflects your body lines.
 Gingham checks work for most, whereas stripes are great for angular bodies.
 Take your pick from classic pinstripes or a quirky mix of colors and widths.
 Flower power’s return brings tiny sprigs for a delicate, pretty look or large cabbage roses for full-on glamour and are perfect for curvy women.

 These patterns and of course plains can be found in the vast range of shirt, wrap and tie front dresses on offer.
 A comfortable dress is an easy one stop work solution to throw on this summer.
 Fabrics range from crisp cotton to luxurious silk jersey and the huge increase in the LSD (long sleeved dresses) available is exciting news to many of us!
 With just a change of footwear and accessories these dresses take you from desk to fine dining.